anniejw6/art_flask/README.md

 ```
 Subsequent times
 ```
+git push REMOTE_NAME master
 ```
+(What to do when your database structure changes is still an open question)
 If authentication error, https://devcenter.heroku.com/articles/keys
 Make sure you're not on a network that blocks certain ports